Getting started

 Foreword

 So, you want to write a Pylon addon?
 Good for you!
 We've written this comprehensive guide to try and make it as easy as possible.
-Don't let the wall of text intimidate you - we'll explain all you need to know as we go along, and you can go as slow as you need to!
-That said, some basic technical/programming knowledge is required - if you've never used an IDE or a compiler, or have never written a for loop, you might have a hard time following.
+Don't be too intimidated by the wall of text - we'll explain all you need to know as we go along, and you can go as slow as you need to!
+That said, basic technical and programming knowledge is required - if you've never used an IDE or a compiler, or never a for loop, you might have a hard time following.
+You will also greatly benefit from prior plugin development experience.

 Some housekeeping before we start...